Brighten Up Your Home with These Chic Amazon Ceiling Lights

 In case you aren’t familiar with the boob light – here it is.
-I legit felt like we were being followed by boobs when we first moved in to this house.
+I legit felt like we were being followed by boobs when we first moved into this house.
 They were in every room.

 Why are they called boob lights?
 Because they look like a … boob.

 I’m not sure if I ever came across someone wanting to install boob lights in their home (aside from home builders who are watching their bottom line and seem to love these things.)
 In fact, I think folks LOVE TO HATE them.
-So, if you’ve been looking to replace these lights – allow me to give you some ideas here.

 Boob Light Alternatives